Equivariant Degenerations of Plane Curve Orbits: Degenerations III: Quartic Plane Curves

-\begin{lem} Let $C\subset\mb{P}^2$ be a rational quartic with an $E_6$ singularity and two simples flexes.
-Then, $C$ has an 8-dimensional orbit, so in particular is projectively equivalent to $C_{E_6}$. \end{lem}
+\begin{lem} Let $C \subset\mb{P}^2$ be a rational quartic possessing one $E_6$ singularity and two distinct flex points.
+Then, $C$ has a full dimensional orbit, and is therefore projectively equivalent to $C_{E_6}$. \end{lem}

-\begin{proof} We will show $\on{Aut}(C)$ is finite by showing that only a finite subgroup of $PGL_3$ preserves the flexes and the tangent vector to the singularity.
+\begin{proof} We will show $\on{Aut}(C)$ is finite by showing that only a finite subgroup of $PGL_3$ preserves the flexes and the unique tangent branch at the $E_6$ singularity.
 Let $G$ be the component of $\on{Aut}(C)$ containing the identity.

-Without loss of generality, we can assume the $E_6$ singularity is at $[0:0:1]$ and the two flexes are at $[0:1:0]$ and $[1:0:0]$.
-The group $G$ fixes these three points, so $G$ is a subgroup of $ $.
+Without loss of generality, we can assume the $E_6$ singularity is at $[0:0:1]$ and the two flex points are at $[0:1:0]$ and $[1:0:0]$.
+The group $G$ fixes these three points, so $G$ is a subgroup of the torus

-In addition, $G$ fixes the tangent vector to the singularity.
-The line $L$ tangent to the singularity meets the curve to order 4 at $[0:0:1]$, so it cannot intersect $[0:1:0]$ or $[1:0:0]$.
-Since $G$ must preserve $L$, $a=b$.
+In addition, $G$ fixes the tangent line $L$ to the singularity. $L$ meets the curve to order 4 at $[0:0:1]$, so it cannot intersect $[0:1:0]$ or $[1:0:0]$.
+Since $G$ must preserve $L$, it follows that $a=b$.

-Let $L_1$ be the tangent to $C$ at $[0:1:0]$ and $L_2$ be the tangent to $C$ at $[1:0:0]$.
-By Bezout we know neither line passes through $[0:0:1]$.
-We also cannot have $L_1=L_2$ by Bezout's theorem.
-Therefore, $L_1$ does not pass through $[0:1:0]$ or $L_2$ does not pass through $[1:0:0]$.
-In the first case, we find $a=c$ and in the second case we find $b=c$. \end{proof}
+Let $L_1$ be the flex line of $C$ at $[0:1:0]$ and $L_2$ be the analogue at $[1:0:0]$.
+By Bezout's theorem we know neither line $L_{i}$ contains $[0:0:1]$, and also $L_1\neq L_2$.
+Therefore, either $L_1$ does not pass through $[0:1:0]$ or $L_2$ does not pass through $[1:0:0]$.
+In the first case, we find $a=c$ and in the second case we find $b=c$.
+In any case, $G$ is a trivial group and we are done. \end{proof}